Frequently Asked Questions about the History and Comparisons of Gutters Page #2 of 3

 The Steel Vs. Aluminum Argument

-I was told that steel is a lot stronger than aluminum, and it seems to be true, so why should I favor aluminum gutters?
-Or what about Stainless steel and copper?
+We are told how steel is a lot stronger than aluminum, and it seems to be true, so why should I favor aluminum gutters?
+Or what about stainless-steel and copper?

-We refuse to install steel gutters because it goes against out ethics.
+DMR Gutters will refuse to install steel gutters because it goes against our ethics

 Galvanized Steel